Sebastian Coe: Honours

 Coe was made an Honorary Doctor of Technology (Hon DTech) by his alma mater, Loughborough University in 1985.
 In November 2009, he was awarded an honorary degree as Doctor of Science (Hon DSc) from the University of East London.
 In 2009, he also was awarded an Honorary Fellow of the Royal Institute of British Architects.
 He also received an honorary Doctorate of Letters from the University of Sunderland in 2011.

 He was appointed Member of the Order of the British Empire (MBE) in the 1982 New Year Honours and Officer of the Order of the British Empire (OBE) in the 1990 New Year Honours.
 On 16 May 2000, he was created a Life Peer as Baron Coe, of Ranmore in the County of Surrey.
 He was appointed Knight Commander of the Order of the British Empire (KBE) in the 2006 New Year Honours for services to sport.
 In the 2013 New Year Honours, Coe was appointed Member of the Order of the Companions of Honour (CH) for services to the London 2012 Olympic and Paralympic Games.
+He represented the Order at the 2023 Coronation.

 He was presented with the first Prince of Asturias Award (Sports category) in 1987.
 After his work in delivering London 2012 Coe was presented with an Olympic Order.
 Coe received another lifetime achievement award at the Laureus World Sport Awards.

 Coe has also received three separate awards at the BBC Sports Personality of the Year ceremony: The main individual award in 1979, a "Special Gold Award" in 2005 and the "Lifetime Achievement Award" in 2012.

 A building at the Nike world headquarters in Beaverton Oregon was named after Sebastian Coe in 2017.
 Coe is a longtime Nike athlete and was recognised by Nike as a great middle-distance runner.
 The 'Nike Sebastian Coe building' was designed to emphasise connectivity.

-Coe was included in The Sunday Times "100 Makers of the 21st Century" list.
+Coe was included in The Sunday Times' "100 Makers of the 21st Century" list.
 In 2018 he was recognised as a Tourism Australia's Friend of Australia, in conjunction with the 2018 Gold Coast Commonwealth Games.
 In addition in 2018 Coe was awarded an OLY post nominal title from World Olympians Association.

+At the 2024 Millrose Games, Coe was the recipient of The Armory's Presidents Award.